Home » LGBTQ+ Culture » Controlled & Consumed: How White Power Governs Black Queer Life

 That recognition poses a serious threat to the racial order of power.
 So the system works to ensure that these two figures are structured not to desire one another.
 The emotionally expressive, educated figure is harder to manage: his curiosity, reflexivity, and capacity to learn make his attachments unstable and his loyalties difficult to secure.

-By contrast, the hypermasculine, highly desirable figure is easier to manipulate, in part because he is made more susceptible to incentives and repeatedly taught that softness, visibility, and authenticity undermine masculinity.
+By contrast, the system manipulates the hypermasculine, highly desirable figure more easily, in part by making him more responsive to incentives and repeatedly teaching him that softness, visibility, and authenticity undermine masculinity.

 In hating and shaming the emotionally expressive, educated figure, a crack appears, conditioning him to avoid proximity to the hypermasculine “trade” as a strategy of safety.